 For those of us with autism, it probably doesn’t worry us too much because we know what we get to deal with and how our symptoms will present, but for others who don’t understand they may have their opinions of what they think we deal with.

 For me, it’s interesting being able to read about other people’s experiences with similar symptoms and that helps me feel less alone.
 But for those of us who deal with autism, it’s not always easy for us to explain how we feel in certain situations, particularly when it manifests itself around unexpected changes.

 In my own case, it’s the unexpected changes, particularly the ones I can’t prepare for that make me feel anxious, panicked and confused, to the point of losing my sense of rationality.
 I also struggle with noises and smells particularly.
 The biggest problem for me is the anxiety and panic that comes over me when I struggle to find a resolve on some of my bigger issues.

 The sad reality is that I’ve lived with this all my life, but never understood the feelings or why I presented this way, or what it even meant.
-Having Autism can be very lonely and isolating, but where other people want to understand, we feel less misunderstood.
+Having anything can be very lonely and isolating, but where other people understand, we feel less misunderstood.
 It’s the small things around what we deal with that people do to help us that make the biggest difference.

 If everyone contributed to making those of us who deal with autism feel less of a burden, we would get to feel more inclusive and be more prepared.